Crown Melbourne: Hotels

-A fourth hotel, One Queensbridge, had plans for its construction approved, however, plans unfortunately fell through due to a failure to acquire financing.
+A fourth hotel, One Queensbridge, had plans for its construction approved.
+However, these plans fell through due to a failure to acquire financing.

 Notable guests at Crown's hotels

-Notable guests at the Crown Towers, Crown Metropol and Crown Promenade Hotels have included Celine Dion, Tom Cruise, Katie Holmes, Kim Kardashian, Katy Perry, Nicole Kidman, Rachel Griffiths, One Direction, Keanu Reeves, Kerry Packer, Tiger Woods and Neil Murray and many other high-profile celebrities and politicians.
-Roger Federer, Rafael Nadal, and several other tennis players often stay at the Casino during the Australian Open.
+Notable guests at the Crown Towers, Crown Metropol and Crown Promenade Hotels have included Celine Dion, Tom Cruise, Katie Holmes, Kim Kardashian, Katy Perry, Nicole Kidman, Rachel Griffiths, One Direction, Keanu Reeves, Kerry Packer, Tiger Woods and many other high-profile celebrities and politicians.
+Roger Federer, Rafael Nadal, and several other tennis players often stay at the casino during the Australian Open.

 Attractions

 The Palladium Ballroom

 The Palladium at Crown is a ballroom with a seating capacity of 1500.
-It has played host to some of Australia's premier functions, including the annual TV Week Logie Awards, Brownlow Medal, Melbourne Victory Player of the Year Medal, Allan Border Medal, the Australian Formula One Grand Prix ball and the Melbourne Press Club Quill award for excellence in journalism.
+It has played host to some of Australia's premier functions, including the annual Logie Awards, Brownlow Medal, Allan Border Medal, the Australian Formula One Grand Prix ball and the Melbourne Press Club Quill award for excellence in journalism.

 Water features

 Water features appear both inside and outside the Crown Casino complex.
-They include the Seasons of Fortune, Southern Porte Cochere, Revelry, and Celebration.

 Gas brigades fire show

-Along the Yarra River, outside crown, there are eight towers, at night these towers shoot spheres of fire, almost 3 meters in diameter, in the air at choreographed intervals.
+Along the Yarra River, outside crown, there are eight towers, at night these towers shoot spheres of fire, almost 3 metres in diameter, in the air at choreographed intervals.
 The show occurs every hour with times of operating depending on the season of the year and do not operate in strong winds or when a total fire ban is declared.

-The Gas Brigades are an iconic part of Melbourne and is commonly sought by visiting tourists.

-While these brigades use a considerable amount of gas to operate, Crown offset the energy emissions created.